heptarch/heptarch.github.io/drafts/demon.md

  Demons—was trapped in a chamber of rock, encircled by iron shackles and cast into the sea.
-Similarly, Rabbinic lore holds that Solomon made a chain graven with the ineffable Name of God. tied Ashmedai up, and bound the demon to his service."
+Similarly, Rabbinic lore holds that Solomon made a chain graven with the ineffable Name of God to bind the demon, but was tricked into removing it so that Ashmedia could demonstrate his powers, and expelled—temporarily—from his kingship."
 He removes his spectacles and collapses melodramatically behind the chair.

 "Art thou Ashmedai?"